srinathln7/system-design/docs/general/README.md

 ## CDN

-- **Introduction to CDN:** Explains that a CDN, or content delivery network, has been around since the late 90s and was initially developed to speed up the delivery of static HTML content globally.
+- **Introduction to CDN:** A CDN is a geographically distributed group of servers that caches content close to end users.
+It allows for quick transfer of assets needed for loading Internet content, including HTML pages, JavaScript files, stylesheets, images, and videos.
+The primary purpose of a CDN is to reduce latency in communication between websites and users.
+CDNs improve efficiency by introducing intermediary servers between clients and website servers, reducing web traffic, bandwidth consumption, and improving user experience.

 - **Evolution and Purpose:** Highlights that CDNs have evolved and are now essential whenever HTTP traffic is served, improving web service performance by bringing content closer to users.
+The majority of web traffic today is served through CDNs, including traffic from major sites like Facebook, Netflix, and Amazon.
+CDNs can also help protect websites against common malicious attacks like Distributed Denial of Service (DDOS) attacks.

 - **CDN Infrastructure:** Describes the deployment of servers, known as Point of Presence (PoPs), worldwide to ensure users can access fast-edge servers.
 Introduces technologies like DNS-based routing and Anycast to direct user requests to the closest PoP.

+**Difference from Web Hosting**: While a CDN does not host content and cannot replace the need for proper web hosting, it caches content at the network edge to improve website performance.
+Many websites opt for CDNs to address performance issues encountered with traditional hosting services.

 - **Functionality of Edge Servers:** Explains that edge servers act as reverse proxies with content caches, reducing the load on origin servers by serving cached static content and transforming content into optimized formats on-the-fly.

-- **Security and Availability Benefits:** States that modern CDNs provide security against DDoS attacks due to their large network capacity and improved availability by distributing content across many PoPs, making them resilient to hardware failures.
+- **Benefits of Using a CDN**:
+   - **Improving website load times**: By distributing content closer to website visitors, CDNs reduce load times, lower bounce rates, and increase visitor engagement.
+   - **Reducing bandwidth costs**: CDNs optimize caching and other techniques to reduce data transfer from origin servers, thus reducing hosting costs.
+   - **Increasing content availability and redundancy**: CDNs handle large traffic volumes and hardware failures better than origin servers.
+   - **Improving website security**: CDNs offer DDoS mitigation, security certificate improvements, and other security optimizations.

+   - **Improvement of Website Load Times**:
+   - CDNs reduce distance between users and website resources, utilize hardware and software optimizations, and reduce data transfer through file size reduction and TLS/SSL certificate optimization.

+   - **Reliability and Redundancy**:
+   - CDNs ensure uptime through load balancing, intelligent failover, and Anycast routing to transfer traffic to available data centers in case of hardware failures or technical issues.

+   - **Data Security**:
+   - CDNs protect data with TLS/SSL certificates to ensure authentication, encryption, and integrity.

+   - **Bandwidth Expense**:
+   - CDNs reduce bandwidth costs by minimizing origin server requests and optimizing data transfer.
+For example, Cloudflare CDN reduces origin requests and bandwidth    costs.

+- **How CDNs Work**:
+   - CDNs are a network of servers aimed at delivering content quickly, cheaply, reliably, and securely.
+   - They place servers at Internet exchange points (IXPs) to improve speed and connectivity.
+   - CDNs make optimizations on client/server data transfers, place data centers strategically, enhance security, and manage various types of failures and Internet congestion.
+   - Work on principles of caching, dynamic acceleration, and edge logic computations to optimize data delivery.

+- **Usecases**
+   - High-speed content delivery for global, whole-site experiences.
+   - Real-time streaming for rich media files.
+   - Multi-user scaling to support large numbers of concurrent users, as seen in gaming platforms like King.

 ## Forward vs Reverse proxy